Listening Biases Restrict Communication, by Sharon-Drew Morgen

-How to Listen to be successfulHave you ever realized that people don’t always hear each other accurately?
-The problem is not that we don’t hear their words accurately; the problem is in the interpretation.
+How to Listen to be successfulHave you realized that people don’t always hear each other accurately?
+The problem is not that we don’t hear words correctly; the problem is in the interpretation.
 Our brain gets in the way.

 Listening is an automatic, electrochemical, biological, mechanical, and physiological process during which spoken words, as meaningless puffs of air, eventually get translated into meaning by our existing neural circuitry, leaving us to understand some unknown fraction of what’s been said – and even this is biased by our existing knowledge.